apache/hudi/docs/_docs/0_4_docker_demo.md

 ### Step 7 : Incremental Query for COPY-ON-WRITE Table

-With 2 batches of data ingested, lets showcase the support for incremental queries in Hudi Copy-On-Write datasets
+With 2 batches of data ingested, lets showcase the support for incremental queries in Hudi Copy-On-Write tables

 Lets take the same projection query example